nasa/cumulus/docs/external-contributions/external-contributions.md

 ### DMR++ Generation

 GHRC has provided a [DMR++ Generation](https://github.com/ghrcdaac/dmrpp-generator#overview) wokrflow task.
-This is meant to be used in conjunction with Cumulus' [Hyrax Metadata Updates workflow task](https://github.com/nasa/cumulus/tree/master/tasks/hyrax-metadata-updates#cumulushyrax-metadata-updates).
+This task is meant to be used in conjunction with Cumulus' [Hyrax Metadata Updates workflow task](https://github.com/nasa/cumulus/tree/master/tasks/hyrax-metadata-updates#cumulushyrax-metadata-updates).